Lunt-Fontanne Theatre: Bankruptcy and cinematic use

 By 1930, the Globe Theatre was leased to Radio-Keith-Orpheum (RKO) as a movie house, at least until a new RKO theater was finished on the site of the old Columbia Theatre.
 That year, the Dillingham Theater Company obtained a $200,000 second mortgage on the theater.
 Upon the expiry of RKO's lease in July 1931, the Globe returned to legitimate use.
 The play The Cat and the Fiddle, which opened later that year, was the last legitimate production at the Globe before the theater became a cinema for 25 years.
 Due to the Globe's financial troubles, The Cat and the Fiddle was moved to George M. Cohan's Theatre in May 1932.
 At the time, the second mortgage holder, Spear Securities, sought to foreclose on the theater.
 Dillingham's friends, including Fred Stone, attempted to recover the theater on his behalf.

 Dillingham ultimately went into bankruptcy in 1933 with debts of over $7 million.
 A major factor in the bankruptcy was the Great Depression, during which many Broadway theaters were impacted by declining attendance.
 Spear Securities acquired the theater at a foreclosure auction in October 1932 for $1.125 million.
 Brandt Theatres subsequently began to lease the Globe for films.
 By the next year, the theater was owned by the Globe Land Corporation, and the New York Public Library held a $1.1 million first mortgage on the theater.
 Under Brandt's management, the Globe largely showed reruns, which drew complaints from the operator of the rival Roxy Theatre.

 In February 1936, Harry Brandt of Brandt Theatres announced that he had purchased the Globe for $1.15 million, subject to existing mortgages.
 He then announced that he would renovate the Globe to serve as headquarters for his company.
 Brandt announced in 1938 that the Globe would begin to offer five-act vaudeville, followed by one film.
 The Globe hosted numerous premieres of films, including The Road Back in 1937 and The Roosevelt Story in 1947.
-Among the other films screened at the theater were Souls at Sea (1937), One of Our Aircraft Is Missing (1942), Eagle Squadron (1942), Somewhere in France (1943), The Macomber Affair (1947), Anna (1951), and On the Threshold of Space (1956).
+Among the other films screened at the theater were Souls at Sea (1937), One of Our Aircraft Is Missing (1942), Eagle Squadron (1942), Somewhere in France (1943), Make Mine Music (1946), The Macomber Affair (1947), Anna (1951), Destination Gobi (1953),Three Hours to Kill (1954), and On the Threshold of Space (1956).
 In 1951, Al Beckman and Johnny Pransky considered acquiring the Globe for their vaudeville circuit.